ibm-cloud-docs/vpc/vsi_is_create_instance.md

 You can [restore](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=api#snapshots-vpc-restore-concepts) a boot volume from a bootable snapshot and then use that boot volume when you provision an instance.
 The bootable snapshot must have the same operating system and architecture as the instance profile.

 In the `POST /instances` request, specify the `boot_volume_attachment` property and the bootable snapshot ID in the `source_snapshot` subproperty.
-For example,
+Alternatively, you can also use the name or the CRN of the snapshot.
+See the following example.

 ```sh
 curl -X POST \